 Glory be to the Father, and to the Son, and to the Holy Ghost.
 As it was in the beginning, is now, and ever shall be, world without end.
 Amen, Amen.

-MEDITATION: “Who Weeps With and For Us” Rev. Earl E. Dunbar
+MEDITATION: “The Posture of Surrender” Rev. Earl E. Dunbar

 Please remember that you can continue to give on-line or mail your check.

 DOXOLOGY: Praise God from whom all blessings flow.
 Praise Him, all creatures here below.
 Praise Him above ye heavenly hosts.
 Praise Father, Son and Holy Ghost.
 Amen.

 CLOSING HYMN #66 “To God Be the Glory”

 Find the hymn at the end of the bulletin.